DaylightBasement/daylightbasement.github.io/content/privacy-policy.md

 ## 6. Changes to This Policy
 We may update this Privacy Policy from time to time.
 Any changes will be posted with an updated “Last Updated” date.

+---

+## 7. Contact
+For any questions or concerns, contact support@daylightbasementstudio.com